CBSC73/pm566-fall2022-labs/HW2/Homework2.md

 Table 1.
 Forced expiratory volume in 1 second (mL) (FEV1) by Town

+\#*Atascadero has much higher rates of asthma compared to other cities.
+The next highest would be San Dimas and then Lancaster.
+It looks like the FEV1 for these cities is right around the average for the dataset as a whole (they aren’t especially low despite their high asthma percentages).*

 ``` r
 #Table 2
 #Make a labeled version of male and female so its easy to work with